Skip to content

 This year, I experimented with the Fujifilm XF 10-24 mm.
 Its wide field of view is attractive.
 Of course, the edges can become stretched but that is okay.
 The lens gives a different perspective due to its wide field of view.

 I can never spend enough time at Aoyama Cemetery.
 There are many photos I take every year.
-There was one photo I refrained from taking in 2024, though.
+But I refrained from taking one in 2024, though.
 That was Cherry Blossom Road.
 I’ve taken it so many times, I thought it wouldn’t hurt to skip it once.
-Plus so many cars were on that road it might have been dangerous.
+Plus so many cars were on it that it might have been dangerous.

-This year, I found many new angles from which to take photos.
-That was something new and I enjoyed it.
+This year, I found new angles from which to take photos.
+That was something I enjoyed.
 It’s just a matter of walking around.
 Of course, you need to keep your eye open and take photos that might seem a little dodgy.
 You only know if you have been successful once you see the images on your computer screen.
-But I had to wait until I got home to see if I had the best 2024 Tokyo cherry blossoms.

 One last thing!
 I found a grave that interested me.
 It was for Jokichi Takamine.
 He was a chemist who had an interesting life.
 And did you know he was one of the people responsible for Washington D.C. receiving its cherry blossoms?

-Unfortunately, his grave was rather plain-looking and not surrounded by cherry blossoms.
+Unfortunately, his grave was rather plain-looking and had no cherry blossoms.
 I didn’t take a photo of it but it had fresh flowers.
-If you can find him, there is a plaque with a QR code for his Wikipedia article.
+If you can find it, there is a plaque with a QR code for his Wikipedia article.
 It is interesting reading!

 Aoyama Cemetery had the best 2024 Tokyo cherry blossoms.
 It was thanks to a combination of things.
 The flowers and weather were superb.
 I also discovered new photo spots and interesting graves.
 I’ll remember this day for a very long time.
 Hopefully, it’ll repeat in 2025.